Teen Drivers and Parents

 Online training is available as an alternative to classroom training, but students will still be responsible for the six behind-the-wheel hours.
 You may complete online training before enrolling at a licensed driver training school for behind-the-wheel training, but you should first confirm that your preferred driver training school will accept the online training program you have selected.
 See the following list of licensed driver training schools for information on course offerings.

-Licensed Driver Training Schools and Instructors
+Licensed Driver Training Schools

 Driver Training Schools and Instructor Resources